Bill Lawrence (TV producer): Career

 Lawrence is a graduate of the College of William & Mary, where he studied English and was a member of Kappa Alpha (KA) social fraternity.
 After graduating, his first writing job was as a staff writer on the short-lived ABC sitcom Billy.
-He briefly wrote for Boy Meets World, Friends, and The Nanny.
+He briefly wrote for Boy Meets World, Friends, and The Nanny, all shows he was fired from.
 In 1996, he wrote for the short-lived sitcom Champs.

 Lawrence's first show as creator was the ABC multi-camera sitcom Spin City, co-created with Champs creator Gary David Goldberg, which originally starred Michael J. Fox as a deputy mayor of New York City.
 The show lasted for six seasons and won a Primetime Emmy Award and four Golden Globes.

 He went on to create the single-camera sitcom Scrubs, which followed the lives of hospital staff.
 The show premiered in 2001 and ran for 9 seasons in total, 7 on NBC and 2 on ABC.
 Lawrence wrote, produced and directed the series.
 The show received critical acclaim, and won a Peabody Award in 2006, and two Emmy Awards with 17 nominations.

 His next project was co-creating the 2002 animated sitcom Clone High for MTV with Phil Lord and Chris Miller.
 The show lasted a single 13-episode season.
 In 2005, Lawrence co-created the failed The WB pilot Nobody's Watching with Neil Goldman and Garrett Donovan.
 Lawrence was preparing for his film-directing debut with the film Fletch Won, a prequel to the previous Fletch films, but ultimately left the project after Scrubs star Zach Braff exited the project.

 Lawrence co-created the single-camera sitcom Cougar Town, which premiered in 2009 on ABC, with Kevin Biegel.
 The show is executive produced by series star Courteney Cox and her then-husband David Arquette.
 Courteney Cox had been a guest star on Lawrence's previous sitcom Scrubs.
 The show ran from 2009 to 2012 on ABC, then moved to TBS in 2013.